 The shortcut will be created and saved to the location you chose.

 Now if you click on the shortcut, you will see the Remote Desktop Connection client software window open.

-If in future, you wish to edit its settings, you may do so by right-clicking on the shortcut icon and selection Edit from the context menu.
+If in the future, you wish to edit its settings, you may do so by right-clicking on the shortcut icon and selecting Edit from the context menu.